TheCrinkledFry/Notes/Web/Backend/PHP/Curl.md

 The **curl_init()** is what is needed to first create a curl resource object.
 This is what will be returned to the variable and should be the first thing done.
-I am going to keep going until I hit the end and this will soon be the last thing I write G

 > [!TIP]
 >